Skip to content

 The coast of British Columbia is home to rocky shorelines, intricate fjord networks, and a vibrant diversity of marine life.

-From iconic orcas and humpback whales to the myriad of fish like small eel-like sandlance, silver schools of herrings, and salmon, who are foundational in both ocean and forest ecosystems, as well as shellfish and marine invertebrates that decorate its waters, coastal and marine ecosystems across BC are a true marvel.
+From iconic orcas and humpback whales to silver schools of herrings, from salmon, which are foundational in both ocean and forest ecosystems, to shellfish, coastal and marine ecosystems across BC are a true marvel.

-Beyond its ecological significance, these waters also hold cultural, social, and economic value for Indigenous communities, local livelihoods, and the province as a whole.
-As a critical cornerstone of biodiversity and a source of sustenance, recreation, and culture, BC’s rich web of life calls us to safeguard its richness for future generations.
+Beyond its ecological significance, these waters also hold cultural, social, and economic value for Indigenous communities, local residents, and the province as a whole.
+As a critical cornerstone of biodiversity and a source of sustenance, recreation, and culture, the ocean’s rich web of life calls us to safeguard its richness for future generations.

 What We Do